INDEPENDENT PUBLISHER OF BILINGUAL SCHOLARLY BOOKS IN THE HUMANITIES AND SOCIAL SCIENCES

 $ 86

-Efrussi's "Hannes Meyer: A Soviet Architect.
+Efrussi's "Hannes Meyer: Soviet Architect.
 Life and Work in the USSR, 1930-1936" constitutes a critical contribution to the Bauhaus literature.
 Efrussi mined the post-Soviet archive, uncovering important details about Meyer's projects for the USSR that had previously gone unnoticed.
 The resultant book fills in a major gap in our knowledge about Meyer's work in the 1930s and forces us to rethink our broader understanding of the Bauhaus project.

 Prof. Dr. Angelina Lucento